TheBanHammer/ToasterChan/README.md

 !dclimit |  | Adjusts the length of the DC limit in minutes.
 !endevent |  | Ends the event.
 Re-opening the waitlist and disabling DJ Cycle.
 !kick |  | Kicks the user and re-promotes them (if they were staff already).
-!mbl | !manualblacklist | Manually adds a song from the blacklist.
+!mbl | !manualblacklist | Manually adds a song to the blacklist.
+!mblsc |  | Manually adds a soundcloud song to the blacklist.
 !pp |  | Logs the bots current Plug Points.
 !rbl | !removeblacklist | Removes a song from the blacklist.
 !reload |  | Forces a full restart of the bot.